simpleanalytics/docs/_docs/31_integrations/80_google-tag-manager.md

    - [Custom domain](/bypass-ad-blockers) ([see extra instructions below](#custom-domain))
    - [Collect DoNotTrack](/dnt)
    - [Events](/events)
-1. Click "Choose a traigger to make this tag fire..."
+1. Click "Choose a trigger to make this tag fire..."
 1. Select "Initialization - All Pages"
 1. Click "Save" to save the tag